Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 # Transition guide for Fastfill & Netverify

+## 2.10.1
+#### Changes in Localizable-Netverify.strings
+Added one value in regards to legal masking.

 ## 2.10.0

 #### Changed handling of frameworks to use a single artifact instead of two